Dmitry-N-Medvedev/build-nginx-unit/README.md

 ## the goal

-...is to have a set of scripts that would
+The goal is to have a set of scripts that would

 1. build and install the NGINX UNIT in the specified directories
 2. build NodeJS module and package it for self-contained installation suitable for simple `pnpm install` and without any external dependencies.